kamahuang2021/Bestdeal/README.md

 1. Users can create their own collection of second-hand cars of different prices, size and usage history
 2. Users can view others' posts and leave comments
-3. Users can order the posts based on time

 ## Author:
 Yanan Dong